rokath/trice/docs/TriceUserGuide.md

 Configuring the ring buffer option makes buffer overruns impossible but losses will occur when producing more data than transmittable.
 That is detectable with the cycle counter.
 The internal 8-bit cycle counter is usually enabled.
 If *Trice* data are lost, the receiver side will detect that because the cycle counter is not as expected.
 There is a chance of 1/256 that the detection does not work.
 You can check the detection by unplugging the trice UART cable for a time.
 Also resetting the target during transmission should display a cycle error.

-###  9.5. <a name='LimitationtriceurequiresTRICEmacrosonasingleline'></a>Limitation "trice u" requires TRICE macros on a single line
+###  9.5. <a name='LimitationtriceurequiresTRICEmacrosonasingleline'></a>Limitation gone: "trice i" does not require TRICE macros on a single line

-- The implemented parser (currently) does not support `TRICE` macros over several source code lines.
-Each `TRICE` macro needs to be completely on one line.
+- The implemented parser supports `TRICE` macros over several source code lines now (v0.61.0 and later).
-- It is possible to have several (complete) `TRICE` macros on one source code line.
+- It ipossible to have several (complete) `TRICE` macros on one source code line.

 ###  9.6. <a name='LimitationTRICEinTRICEnotpossible'></a>Limitation TRICE in TRICE not possible